 - Learn more about Native American ceremonies and traditions through the Smithsonian's online exhibition, "American Indian Powwows: Multiplicity and Authenticity."

-- Attend an event hosted by the Redhawk Council, a non-profit organization founded and maintained by Indigenous American artists, performers, and educators residing in New York and New Jersey.
+- Attend an event hosted by the Redhawk Council, non-profit organization founded and maintained by Indigenous American artists, performers, and educators residing in New York and New Jersey.

 - From Bowling Green to Van Cortlandt Park, learn more about the many historically significant locations throughout New York City that connect back to Native American history.